 Unfortunately, scammers use all kinds of tricks to try to gain access to your money, your personal information, your computer or phone.
 They might fake details of legitimate companies like Aramex to make you think they’re real.
 Some scams are very convincing, using web addresses and contact details that are very similar to Aramex’s authorised details.

-People who shop online are regularly targeted by these scammers, and especially during holiday seasons like Christmas, when more people are shopping and may be concerned about their deliveries.
+People who shop online are regularly targeted by these scammers, especially during busy holiday seasons like Christmas when more people are shopping and may be expecting deliveries.

 The email might ask you to click on a link to pay a holding fee for your parcel before you can collect it, or they might ask you to provide credit card or bank details, or to transfer money via an international wire service.

-Aramex will never ask you to pay when collecting a parcel from a depot or our Parcel Connect agents (there may be a re-delivery fee but this is arranged at the customer’s request)
+- Aramex will never ask you to pay when collecting a parcel from a depot or our Parcel Connect agents (there may be a re-delivery fee but this is arranged at the customer’s request).

-If you think you may have given money to a scammer, contact your financial institution immediately.
+- If you think you may have given money to a scammer, contact your financial institution immediately.